acidnine/pivpn-ui/README.md

 ## ToDo

+- [ ] Create an installer script, commands are already copy/paste ready.
 - [ ] Logging for all actions taken, not just login.
 - [ ] Add more sqlite users.
 - [ ] Manage sqlite users permissions.